Rash20mika/Assembly-language/README.md

 Here’s Explanation for the above code

 li $t0, 0: Initializes register $t0 to 0, which will hold the sum.

-li $t1, 1: Initializes register $t1 to 1, which will be the loop counter. loop label: Marks the beginning of the loop. add $t0, $t0, $t1: Adds the loop counter to the sum. addi $t1, $t1, 1: Increments the loop counter. bgt $t1, 10, exit: Branches to exit if the loop counter is greater than 10. j loop: Jumps back to the loop label to repeat the loop. exit label: Marks the end of the program. sw $t0, sum: Stores the final sum in the sum variable.
+li $t1, 1: Initializes register $t1 to 1, which will be the loop counter.

+loop label: Marks the beginning of the loop.

+add $t0, $t0, $t1: Adds the loop counter to the sum.

+addi $t1, $t1, 1: Increments the loop counter.

+bgt $t1, 10, exit: Branches to exit if the loop counter is greater than 10.

+j loop: Jumps back to the loop label to repeat the loop.

+exit label: Marks the end of the program.

+sw $t0, sum: Stores the final sum in the sum variable.

+Let us consider the code for odd or even

+        lw $t0, number
+        andi $t1, $t0, 1
+        beq $t1, $zero, even
+        li $v0, 1
+        move $a0, $t0
+        syscall
+        even:
+          li $v0, 4
+          la $a0, even_msg
+          syscall
+          j end
+       end:
+         li $v0, 10
+         syscall

+Explanation for above code

+lw $t0, number: This instruction loads the value stored at the memory address labeled number into register $t0.

+andi $t1, $t0, 1: This instruction performs a bitwise AND operation between the value in register $t0 and the immediate value 1, storing the result in register $t1.

+beq $t1, $zero, even: This instruction branches to the even label if the value in register $t1 is equal to zero (i.e., the number is even).

+li $v0, 1: This instruction loads the system call code 1 into register $v0, which is the code for printing an integer.

+move $a0, $t0: This instruction moves the value from register $t0 (which holds the number) into register $a0, which is the argument register for system calls.

+syscall: This instruction invokes the system call specified by the value in register $v0 (printing the number in this case).

+j end: This unconditional jump instruction jumps to the end label, skipping the even section of the code.

+even:: This line defines the even label.

+li $v0, 4: This instruction loads the system call code 4 into register $v0, which is the code for printing a string.

+la $a0, even_msg: This instruction loads the address of the null-terminated string even_msg into register $a0.

+syscall: This instruction invokes the system call specified by the value in register $v0 (printing the even message).

+j end: This unconditional jump instruction jumps to the end label to exit the program after printing the message.

+end:: This line defines the end label.

+li $v0, 10: This instruction loads the system call code 10 into register $v0, which is the code for exiting the program.

+syscall: This instruction invokes the system call specified by the value in register $v0 to exit the program.

 Real world Applications using Assembly language